vagimeli/WriteBrained/README.md

 # Welcome

 Hi, I"m Melissa Vagi, a technical writer who has spent the past decade helping software engineers, developers, product managers, and other technical groups communicate effectively.
 I'm passionate about simply and plainly communicating complex technical information so that you quickly get the information you need.

+> I meant what I said and I said what I meant. - Dr. Seuss